-Coming to Spain, I had a long wish list of things I wanted in my Spanish apartment or piso.
+Coming to Spain as a Meddeas Language Assistant, I had a long wish list of things I wanted in my Spanish apartment or piso.
 I wanted a charming place with balconies and updated appliances and amenities.
 What I quickly discovered was my wishes were not all going to come true (at least not on my budget!).
 Still, it is possible to make your piso feel like home.

 I did, with the help of my roommates, land in a very nice place.
 Unfortunately, it has no balconies, but does have a decent-sized shower and new kitchen appliances.